 Her instructors have also had a significant influence on the program's experience: "Having teachers who believe in me and care about my success has made all of the difference.
 I have never had teachers that were this invested."

 Megan gave the example of program director Dr. Keri Behre encouraging her to apply for the Binford Writing Scholarship.
-She applied and was awarded the scholarship this year.
+She applied and was awarded the scholarship.
 "Prior to Marylhurst, I have never had a professor remember my name beyond a semester, let alone try to help me be successful.
 This is a very different experience from anything I've ever had, and I'm just so thankful."

 A new list of possibilities